 What Fish To Use in This Recipe?

 For this one-pan stew recipe, you will ideally need a thin fish fillet that cooks quickly before it dries out.
 For this reason, we think that skinless cod fillets (not loins), skinless tilapia or basa work best in this Spanish Fish Stew.
 Pollock will work here too!
-Alternatively, you may use thick fish fillets, but I would suggest cutting it up into smaller bits rather than keeping it in one piece.
+Alternatively, you may use thick fish fillets, but I would suggest cutting it up into smaller chunks of fish rather than keeping it in one piece.

 Method